The shell allows arithmetic expressions to be evaluated, as one of the shell

 arithmetic base, and n is a number in that base.
 If base

 is omitted, then base 10 is used.
 The digits greater than 9 are represented

 by the lowercase letters, the uppercase letters, `_', and `@',

 in that order.
 If base is less than or equal to 36, lowercase and

-uppercase letters may be used interchangably to represent numbers between 10
+uppercase letters can be used interchangably to represent numbers between 10

 Operators are evaluated in order of precedence.
-Sub-expressions in parentheses are evaluated first and may override the precedence rules above.
+Sub-expressions in parentheses are evaluated first and can override the precedence rules above.

 NIST Digital Library of Mathematical Functions